 For $P$ to be typable it is necessary also that the type of $\kF^-$, namely $T^{-}$, be complementary to $T^{+}$.
 Since in $ X \appto{ z, \, \kF^- }$ the endpoint $\kF^-$ replaces $y$, it must be the case that $T^{-} \typeEQ T_y$.
 At each iteration $y$ is used to read {\em only once} an endpoint of type $T_z$, so

 and thus $ T^{-} = \sinp{T^{+}}\e$.
-It may seem counter intuitive that the behaviour of a process on an endpoint at type $T^{+}$ be complementary to the behaviour of a process on an endpoint at type $T^{-}$, but this is easily seen if we unfold the types:
+It may seem counter-intuitive that the behaviour of a process that uses an endpoint according to the type $T^{+}$, i.e. $\Rec[X]{ \e}$, be complementary to the behaviour of a process that uses the other endpoint according to type $T^{-}$, i.e. $\sinp{T^{+}}\e$.
+But this is easily understood if we unfold the types: